ImAShark/CasamothPersonal/README.md

 Then we wanted sound and another friend helped with the game and we then had sound.
 I alse made a dungeon with traps and such, your health would stay the same everywhere until you healed.

--In short what I did
+-In short what I did.

 Identity setup.
 Combat system.
 Dungeon.